-New procedures and functions can be written in IDL and called in the same manner as the system-defined procedures or functions from the keyboard or from other programs.
+New procedures and functions can be written in IDL and called in the same manner as the system-defined procedures or functions from the command prompt or from other programs.
 When a procedure or function is finished, it executes a RETURN statement that returns control to its caller.
 Functions always return an explicit result.

 A procedure is called by a procedure call statement, while a function is called by a function reference.
-For example, if ABC is a procedure and XYZ is a function, the calling syntax is:
+For example, if myproABC is a procedure and myfuncXYZ is a function, the calling syntax is:

 '''

-;Call procedure ABC with two parameters.
-ABC, A, 12
+; Call procedure with two parameters.

+myproABC, A, 12

-;Call function XYZ with one parameter.
-The result of XYZ is stored ;in variable A.
+; Call function with one parameter.
+The result is stored

+; in variable A.

-A = XYZ(C/D)
+A = myfuncXYZ(C/D)

 '''